ASFHyP3/hyp3-docs/docs/using/authentication.md

 There are several options for authentication when using this method, including:

-- Adding your Earthdata Login (EDL) credentials to your local `netrc` file
+- Adding your Earthdata Login (EDL) credentials to your local `.netrc` file
 - Entering your EDL [username and password](#username-and-password "Jump to the Username and Password section of this document")
 - Entering an [EDL token](#earthdata-login-token "Jump to the Earthdata Login Token section of this document")